sindhujaSirigeri/Fake-News-Detection-App/README.md

 ### Model Selection and Modelling

 Research was conducted initially, to understand which modeling technique would be ideal for this purpose.
-1. Logistical Regression Model
-2. Decision Tree Model
-3. KNN
-4. SVM
-5. Random Forest models

-The best performing model was Logistical Regression Model at 94%, hence was selected for the final optimization and deployment.
+Logistical Regression Model, Decision Tree Model, KNN, SVM and Random Forest models were used to test with the dataset.
+The best performing model was Logistical Regression Model at 95% accuracy, hence was selected for the final optimization and deployment.

 ![Accuracy Comparison ](https://github.com/user-attachments/assets/caa08888-6a96-4e4b-8389-a8851ed876af)